hrajaiya/harshitrajaiya.github.io/_pages/papers.md

 ---

 **Cash Dividends versus Stock Repurchases: An Empirical Analysis of Payout Mechanism Choice under Heterogeneous Beliefs and a Partial Resolution of the Disappearing Dividend Puzzle**
-_with with Thomas J. Chemmanur, Debarshi Nandi, and Yuxin Wu_
+_with Thomas J. Chemmanur, Debarshi Nandi, and Yuxin Wu_